All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 I am very muscular and my BMI is 31, but I am not overweight.
 Do I qualify?

-If your elevated BMI is due to high muscle mass rather than excess body fat, GLP-1 medications for weight loss would not be appropriate.
+If your improved BMI is due to high muscle mass rather than excess body fat, GLP-1 medications for weight loss wouldn't be appropriate.
 Our physicians assess body composition, waist circumference, and metabolic markers to determine whether your BMI reflects true excess adiposity or lean mass.

 Can my primary care doctor prescribe GLP-1 medication, or do I need a specialist?